nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 13.md

 Yeah.
 Right?
 That was that was messing.
 Alright.
 And then one of them comes charging down the middle, and then he, then he pulls up about You Here, that really looks like her mom when she's angry.

 I'm just telling you.
 Pulls up right about there, and then, it rears up on its on its hind haunches, and this green globule of acid just spews out of it.
-It hawks a giant loogie, and shoots it right at Samir.
+It hawks a giant loogie, and shoots it right at Simear.
 Who do not like?
 Oh.

 Yeah.
 That's not good.
 If it hits me, it does hit me?
 Yo.
 It hits you.